stfbk/MSRMP/README.md

 3. Define or import input files (i.e., adding the needed JSON files, such as Threats, Goals, etc.)
 ```
 ## Description of the tool
-The tool is divide into two main phases, 1) Risk evaluation 2) Optimization.
+The tool is divide into two main phases, **1) Risk evaluation 2) Optimization**

 For the first phase, you need to define three JSON files (`Threats`, `Goals`, `Stakeholder`) as input artifacts and three other JSON files as can be considered association actions (`Threat_Impact`, `Threat_Controls`, `Threat_Affected`) , and for the second, you need one additional JSON file which is `Threat_Existence`.
 You can either create the input JSON files manually, according to the existing example in the clone project *(jsonFiles folder)* and its files structures, or automatically.
 For manually way, you just need knowledge about JSON file structure which you can follow the sample files in *jsonFiles folder*.
-For automatically, you need to follow the following steps:
+For automatically, you need to follow the preliminary steps:

 **Note:** All classes have mentioned below are defined in the *action folder*.